 Winch likes the word disappointed.
 “It conveys your dissatisfaction in a way that doesn’t sound angry or malicious.
-People have an easier time connecting supportively and empathetically.”
+People have an easier time connecting supportively and empathetically,” he says.
 The sentence “I feel really let down by this” is also useful.

 “You also want to be brief,” Winch continues.
-“There might be a lot of context, but probably 90 percent of it doesn’t matter, so throwing it out there will just confuse the issue.”
+“There might be a lot of context, but probably 90% of it doesn’t matter, so throwing it out there will just confuse the issue.”

 Try to control your temper, too.
 Joy always tries first to solve problems with a calm, friendly approach and careful reasoning.
 “I’m always fair about it.
-It’s not just my way or the highway.”
+It’s not just my way or the highway,” she says.
 Still, she admits, she does sometimes blow her top—and invariably regrets it.

 Showing anger is usually counterproductive, Winch says.
 “Anger distracts the people you’re dealing with.
 It becomes about your anger, and that subverts your purpose.”
 Effective assertiveness means toning your pitch right down the middle, aiming for quiet dignity.
 Not too aggressive, not too meek.